 - Pulmonary atresia with intact ventricular septum

-The exact procedures and timing depend on your child’s diagnosis, symptoms and body.
+The exact procedures and timing depend on your child’s needs.
+We take into account your child’s diagnosis, symptoms and body.
 The surgeries are done in stages during the first few years of life.

 Cardiac catheterization and hybrid procedures